sivasatvik/git-tab-viewer/README.md

 # Git Tab Viewer
-Firefox extension for changing the default tab size on github editor.
+Firefox extension for changing the default tab size on github editor to 4.